Softvelum/wmsauth/README.md

 =======

 WMSAuth allows protecting streams of Windows Media Services against links re-publishing.
-It also make more complicated re-streaming process of media assets.
+It also makes re-streaming process and theft of media assets more complicated.

 Read more about plugin usage and behaviour at http://wmsauth.org/.

 This code was originally created by Alex Pokotilo.

+The plugin also comes as part of https://wmspanel.com/ SaaS service.

+Wowza version of WMSAuth is also available at WMSPanel via subscription service.